 For CCCA board member and climate researcher Helga Kromp-Kolb, the campaign is a successful attempt to make abstract data intuitively understandable: “For decades, scientists have been warning of a human-caused global temperature rise of more than 1.5 degrees with enormous consequences for the Humanity.
 But this data is elusive.
 We want to show what a difference a few more degrees can make.”

 The intervention can be seen from Wednesday to June 26 as part of the exhibition “Vienna 1900.
 The dawn of modernity” in the Leopold Museum.
 In addition, free special tours are offered every Sunday at 2 p.m. and free school tours are also available by prior arrangement.
-The program “KulturMontag” on ORF 2 will bring a report about the campaign tonight.
+The program “KulturMontag” on ORF 2 will bring a report regarding the campaign tonight.

 (S E R V I C E – www.leopoldmuseum.org www.afewdegreesmore.com , )